NadiaFortune/Weather-Dashboard/README.md

 The desired outcome was to allow for the following to happen::

--When the page laods, the user can search for their chosen city;
+-When the page loads, the user can search for their chosen city;
 -The browser will show the current weather result for the chosen city;
 -The browser will display the 5-day weather forecast for the chosen city;
 -The recent search history of chosen cities would show in a list, allowing the user to click them again to view the information again;